fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/download.contents.rst

 going the LiClipse route (which is mostly a PyDev standalone plus some goodies), you may have to go through some loops to make sure that you're actually using Java 8 to run Eclipse/PyDev (as explained below).

-Also, keep in mind that PyDev 5.x requires Eclipse 4.6 onwards (for Eclipse 3.8 use PyDev 4.x).

 All OSes
 ---------
 Make sure you download/install the latest Java 8 JRE or JDK, try restarting to see if it got it automatically.